Some Implications of the Independence Postulate for Physics

 One question is if \textbf{MWT} causes issues with the foundations of computer science.
 The physical Church Turing Thesis (\textbf{PCTT}) states that any functions computed by a physical system can be simulated by a Turing machine.
 A straw man argument for showing \textbf{MWT} and \textbf{PCTT} are in conflict is an experiment that measures the spin of an unending number of electrons, with each measurement bifurcating the current branch into two sub-branches.
 This results in a single branch in which the halting sequence is outputted.
 However this branch has Born probability converging to 0, and can be seen as a deviant, atypical branch.

 In fact, conflicts do emerge between \textbf{MWT} and Algorithmic Information Theory.
-In particular, the Independence Postulate (\textbf{IP}) is a finitary Church-Turing thesis, postulating that certain infinite and \textit{finite} sequences cannot be found in nature, a.k.a. have high ``addresses''.
+In particular, the Independence Postulate (\textbf{IP}) \cite{Levin84,Levin13} is a finitary Church-Turing thesis, postulating that certain infinite and \textit{finite} sequences cannot be found in nature, a.k.a. have high ``addresses''.
+One such set of forbidden sequences are large prefixes of the halting sequence.
 If a forbidden sequence is found in nature, an information leak will occur.
 However \textbf{MWT} represents a theory in which such information leaks can occur.

-This blog entry covers the main arguments of this conflict.
+Another promising area of research is Constructor Theory (\textbf{CT}) \cite{Deutsch13} with main proponents David Deutsch and Chiara Marletto. \textbf{CT} aims to unify many areas of science with counterfactuals.
+Counterfactuals describe which processes that can occur or not occur.
+These counterfactuals are principles which it is conjectured that all laws of physics must adhere to.
+The basis tenet of \textbf{CT} is \cite{DeutschMa15} \begin{quote} \textit{All other laws of physics are expressible entirely in terms of statements about which physical transformations are possible and which are impossible, and why.} \end{quote}

+In an online colloquium \cite{Deutsch2022}, David Deutsch was asked if G\"{o}del's Incompleteness Theorem or the halting problem would be incorporated into \textbf{CT}.
+David Deutsch responded with: \begin{quote} \textit{``No they wouldn't, at least we don't expect them to be added because those issues only arise in infinite sets and constructor theory regards\dots physical systems as always finite.
+It only makes statements about finite systems.''} \end{quote} However, among other things, $\textbf{IP}$ is a finitary version of the halting problem, so we believe it must be reconciled with \textbf{CT}.
+The main issue is the following question: Is it possible or impossible to create or find a large prefix of the halting sequence?
+Is this even a well formed (answerable) question?
+For example, it is possible to create one such large prefix $h$ if one were to find any $y$ of the same length and $y\oplus h$.
+But obviously such a construction seems lacking.